NorESMhub/NorESM/doc/data/cmip6_data.rst

 , which has the same structure as data in /projects/NS9034K/CMIP6.
 Note only members of NS9252K, a NFR storage project for KeyCLIM have write permission.

-Refer to Section: :ref:`cmip_other` for more information on how to access and download new data.
+Refer to Section: :ref:`cmip_other.rst` for more information on how to access and download new data.

 **NIRD users that are members of NS9560K (NFR storage project for INES) can access most of the raw (non-CMOR-ized) model data under**::